 - Market Risk: The value of the Portfolio's assets will fluctuate as the stock or bond market fluctuates.
-The value of its investments may decline, sometimes rapidly and unpredictably, simply because of economic changes or other events, including public health crises (including the occurrence of a contagious disease or illness), that affect large portions of the market. - Interest Rate Risk: Changes in interest rates will affect the value of investments in fixed-income securities.
-When interest rates rise, the value of existing investments in fixed-income securities tends to fall and this decrease in value may not be offset by higher income from new investments.
-Interest rate risk is generally greater for fixed-income securities with longer maturities or durations. - Credit Risk: An issuer or guarantor of a fixed-income security, or the counterparty to a derivatives or other contract, may be unable or unwilling to make timely payments of interest or principal, or to otherwise honor its obligations.
-The issuer or guarantor may default, causing a loss of the full principal amount of a security and accrued interest.
-The degree of risk for a particular security may be reflected in its credit rating.
-There is the possibility that the credit rating of a fixed-income security may be downgraded after purchase, which may adversely affect the value of the security.
-Investments in fixed-income securities with lower ratings tend to have a higher probability that an issuer will default or fail to meet its payment obligations. - Allocation Risk: The allocation of investments among different global asset classes may have a significant effect on the Portfolio's net asset value, or NAV, when one of these asset classes is performing more poorly than others.
-As both the direct investments and derivatives positions will be periodically adjusted to reflect the Adviser's view of market and economic conditions, there will be transaction costs that may be, over time, significant.
-In addition, there is a risk that certain asset allocation decisions may not achieve the desired results and, as a result, the Portfolio may incur significant losses. - Foreign (Non-U.S.) Risk: The Portfolio's investments in securities of non-U.S. issuers may involve more risk than those of U.S. issuers.
-These securities may fluctuate more widely in price and may be more difficult to trade due to adverse market, economic, political, regulatory or other factors. - Emerging Market Risk: Investments in emerging market countries may have more risk because the markets are less developed and less liquid, and because these investments may be subject to increased economic, political, regulatory or other uncertainties.
+The value of its investments may decline, sometimes rapidly and unpredictably, simply because of economic changes or other events, including public health crises (including the occurrence of a contagious disease or illness), that affect large portions of the market.
+It includes the risk that a particular style of investing, such as the Portfolio's growth approach, may underperform the market generally. - Foreign (Non-U.S.) Risk: Investments in securities of non-U.S. issuers may involve more risk than those of U.S. issuers.
+These securities may fluctuate more widely in price and may be more difficult to trade due to adverse market, economic, political, regulatory or other factors. - Emerging Market Risk: Investments in emerging market countries may have more risk because the markets are less developed and less liquid, and because these investments may be subject to increased economic, political, regulatory or other uncertainties. - Currency Risk: Fluctuations in currency exchange rates may negatively affect the value of the Portfolio's investments or reduce its returns.